 Exams and Tests

 Your health care provider will do an exam to look for:

-Teenagers with pubic lice may need to be tested for other sexually transmitted infections (STIs).
+Teenagers and adults with pubic lice may need to be tested for other sexually transmitted infections (STIs).

 Pubic lice are often treated with medicines that contain a substance called permethrin.
 To use this medicine: